Principle of relativity: In Maxwell's electrodynamics

+Hypotheses such as length contraction were contemplated to save the appearances.

+Joseph Larmor and Hendrik Lorentz discovered that Maxwell's equations were invariant only under a particular change of variables, the Lorentz transformations.

-In their 1905 papers on electrodynamics, Henri Poincaré and Albert Einstein explained that with the Lorentz transformations the relativity principle holds perfectly.
-Einstein elevated the (special) principle of relativity to a postulate of the theory and derived the Lorentz transformations from this principle combined with the principle of the independence of the speed of light (in vacuum) from the motion of the source.
-These two principles were reconciled with each other by a re-examination of the fundamental meanings of space and time intervals.
+In their 1905 papers on electrodynamics, Henri Poincaré and Albert Einstein explained that with the Lorentz transformations the principle of relativity holds perfectly.
+Einstein elevated the (special) principle of relativity to a postulate of the theory and combined it with the independence of the speed of light (in vacuum) from the motion of its source.
+From this he derived the Lorentz transformations.
+This combination forced a re-examination of the fundamental meanings of space and time intervals, in particular their absolute nature.

-The strength of special relativity lies in its use of simple, basic principles, including the invariance of the laws of physics under a shift of inertial reference frames and the invariance of the speed of light in vacuum.
-(See also: Lorentz covariance.)

-It is possible to derive the form of the Lorentz transformations from the principle of relativity alone.
-Using only the isotropy of space and the symmetry implied by the principle of special relativity, one can show that the space-time transformations between inertial frames are either Galilean or Lorentzian.
-Whether the transformation is actually Galilean or Lorentzian must be determined with physical experiments.
-It is not possible to conclude that the speed of light c is invariant by mathematical logic alone.
-In the Lorentzian case, one can then obtain relativistic interval conservation and the constancy of the speed of light.

-General principle of relativity
+The constancy of the speed of light for all observers cannot be decided from the principle of relativity alone, or anything else, but needs to be established by experiment, as do all physical laws.

+General Relativity and beyond

-The general principle of relativity states:
+The general principle of relativity eliminates the condition of uniform motion.
+It states:

 All systems of reference are equivalent with respect to the formulation of the fundamental laws of physics.